glific/glific/README.md

 ### 6. Install certificate - Use SSL for frontend and backend

-Before install also you need to create this SSL cert simila to this Go to glific_backend folder in the terminal console.
+Before completing the install, you need to create an SSL cert.
+Go to the glific_backend folder in the terminal console, and:

 - Install mkcert (https://github.com/FiloSottile/mkcert)
 - `mkcert --install`